“ … particularly outstanding” (New York Times)

 “ … une prometteuse découverte” (Forum Opéra)

-Emilie collaborates regularly with Scotland's premier baroque ensemble Dunedin Consort, with performances in the 17/18 season of Handel’s Il Trionfo del Tempo e del Disinganno (Lammermuir Festival), Blow’s Venus and Adonis (Krakow), Bach’s Christmas Oratorio (Perth and London) and St Matthew Passion (Edinburgh and London).
+Emilie collaborates regularly with Scotland's premier baroque ensemble Dunedin Consort, with performances of Handel’s Il Trionfo del Tempo e del Disinganno (Lammermuir Festival), Blow’s Venus and Adonis (Krakow), Bach’s Christmas Oratorio (Perth and London) and St Matthew Passion (Edinburgh and London).
 She is also frequently seen in concert with David Bates’ La Nuova Musica, most recently as Sorceress in Dido and Aeneas (Wigmore Hall).

-For the season 2018/19 Emilie will join the Ensemble of Theater Magdeburg, where she will sing Rossweisse in Die Walküre, Zweite Dame in Die Zauberflöte, Erika in Barber’s Vanessa, and the title role in Handel’s Serse.
-Emilie will also make her debut at Staatsoper Hamburg singing Witness 2/Singer 2/Woman 2 in George Benjamin’s Lessons in Love and Violence, a production staged by Katie Mitchell and conducted by Kent Nagano.
+For the season 2018/19 Emilie joined the Ensemble of Theater Magdeburg, where she sung Rossweisse in Die Walküre, Zweite Dame in Die Zauberflöte, Erika in Barber's Vanessa, and the title role in Handel's Serse.
+She made her debut at Staatsoper Hamburg singing Witness 2/Singer 2/Woman 2 in George Benjamin’s Lessons in Love and Violence, a production staged by Katie Mitchell and conducted by Kent Nagano.

 This season Emilie returns to Theater Magdeburg where she will sing Barbara in Janáček’s Katja Kabanowa, Orest in Offenbach’s La Belle Hélène, Hänsel in Humperdinck’s Hänsel und Gretel and Sesto in Mozart’s La clemenza di Tito.
 She will also sing Amore in a new production of Monteverdi’s L’incoronazione di Poppea staged by Stephen Langridge and conducted by Christophe Rousset (Théâtre des Champs-Elysées).